 The fit at the heel should be snug, with no gaps.
 Shoes that fasten across the top of the foot help to hold the heel firmly at the back of the shoe, slip-on shoes are not advisable.

-Do not be tempted to buy shoes too big, shoes that don't hold the foot securely will rub, be uncomfortable for the child and can cause them to trip as they don't have full control.
+Don't be tempted to buy shoes too big, shoes that don't hold the foot securely will rub, be uncomfortable for the child and can cause them to trip as they don't have full control.

 Make sure your child walks around in the shoes for a few minutes before you buy as this will help to identify any potential issues.

-It is a good idea to get your child to wear their new shoes for a few hours a day in the days before they start school.
+It is a good idea to get your child to wear their new shoes for a couple of hours a day in the days before they start school.
 The transition from soft summer shoes to more structured school shoes can be a bit of a shock for feet and this will help to ease the transition!

-A quick polish once a week and waterproofing spray each half term will improve the longevity of the shoes.
+A quick polish once a week and waterproofing spray each half term will help improve the longevity of the shoes.

 As always. if you have any questions, please just ask #theshoelady